AMJidovu/notepad/README.md

 ## Running Locally

-You can run Notepad locally in development mode for testing by cloning the repository, installing dependecies with `yarn`, and finally running the development server with `yarn dev`.
+You can run Notepad locally in development mode for testing by cloning the repository, installing dependencies with `yarn`, and finally running the development server with `yarn dev`.

 ### Debugging